by Kristine Pearson

 What do you like to listen to on the radio?”
 This is a question I pose to women wherever I travel in rural Africa.
 When I asked six women in the once great Saharan trading city of Agadez, I heard the same answer that almost all women tell me – news, information about health, child care, nutrition and AIDS.
-What makes these responses remarkable is that the women answering had not set foot outside the modest 15th century mud palace complex since their marriage day.
-They were the wives of the Sultan of Aïr, who is the traditional leader of Tuareg.
+What makes these responses remarkable is that the women answering had not set foot outside the 15th century mud palace complex since their marriage day.
+They were the wives of the Sultan of Aïr, the traditional leader of Tuareg.
 His Sultanate covers a vast desert territory of northern Niger and includes various Tuareg clans and other nomadic peoples.

 The first meeting took place inside an oval-shaped reception room.
 Thin cotton fabric hung loosely over the mud walls; straw and plastic mats covered the ground.
 A cloth-covered doorway blocked the view to their private rooms.
 A solitary light bulb hung from the ceiling.
-The wives sat on cushioned metal chairs while Mari, my interpreter, and I were seated on thin foam mattresses.
+The wives sat on cushioned metal chairs while Mariama, my interpreter, and I were seated on thin foam mattresses.
 Only when the senior wife, Asmaou, the last to arrive, took her seat, were the introductions made, hands shaken and sugary drinks served, with ice.
 At the time I wasn’t concerned over the purity of the ice since I was told it was pumped from well water deep under the Sahara.
 (Although I did develop Hepatitis A from my 12 days in Agadez.)

-Mari communicated in Hausa (the lingua franca of much of West Africa) with their envoy, Saade, an elegant woman in her 30s and a niece of the Sultan.
+Mariama communicated in Hausa (the lingua franca of much of West Africa) with their envoy, Saade, an elegant woman in her 30s and a niece of the Sultan.
 Saade then translated into Tamascheq, the language of the Tuareg.
 The two youngest wives had attended primary school and understood Hausa.
-The youngest, Mariama, was also literate in French, as I would learn later from a letter she sent me.
+The youngest, Mariama, was also literate in French, as I would later learn from a letter she sent me.

 During our second meeting the following afternoon we met outside in a barren courtyard.
 They were animated and relaxed.
 I learned a seventh wife had died in the 60s, along with her three children.
 They told me that each woman had married the sultan around the age of 14.
 All practice Islam and come from different Tuareg clans.